-History - Euclid and geometry in India.
+History - Geometry in India and Euclid's geometry.
 Euclid's method of formalizing observed phenomenon into rigorous mathematics with definitions, common/obvious notions, axioms/postulates and theorems.
 The five postulates of Euclid.
 Equivalent versions of the fifth postulate.
-Showing the relationship between axiom and theorem.
+Showing the relationship between axiom and theorem, for example.

-- 1. Given two distinct points, there exists one and only one line through them. - 2.
+(Axim) 1.
+Given two distinct points, there exists one and only one line through them.

+(Theorem) 2.
 (Prove) two distinct lines cannot have more than one point in common.